-There’s no one-size-fits-all way to celebrate the season; however, the instructions “Eat, Drink and Be Merry” might be the perfect recipe for a good holiday party and a “Holly Rancher” (someone who is celebrating the season in Ranch-inspired style).
-In anticipation of upcoming holidays at The Ranch, our culinary team has shared some recipes for winter comfort food.
+“Eat, Drink and Be Merry” might be the perfect recipe for a good holiday party.
+It’s certainly how we like to celebrate the season.
+In anticipation of hosting and sponsoring the Granite County Festival of Trees in just a few weeks’ time, our culinary team has shared some winter comfort food recipes.
 They believe that the key to a memorable celebration is putting a lot of care into what you serve and then taking the time to savor it.

 As with each of The Ranch’s seasonal celebrations, such as Thanksgiving and Midnight in Montana, our staff anticipated that this year’s Autumn Harvest Celebration would be a memorable gathering of friends and family.
 As always, guests would experience grand luxury, Western adventure and the finest Ranch cuisine.